 If a Confirmation is received, the confirmation method will be displayed here as well.
 You can mouse over a confirmation to verify the method in the tooltip, as shown in the below screenshot.

 It is important to note that MacPractice confirmations and MP Engage confirmations are two separate systems and they do not interact with each other.
 If you confirm an appointment in MacPractice's schedule, you'll also need to separately confirm that appointment in MP Engage!

 The Patients Page is where offices can search for and pull up details of a specific patient.
 You can use the search field or the available filter criteria to pull a corresponding list of patients.

 The list of patients can be filtered by those with invalid information (such as email, cell or home phone) for use when ensuring patients all have appropriate contact methods filled out.

-There is also a link below the Quick Filter, "Show patients who sent Stop or Cancel".
+There is also a link below the Quick Filter, "Show patients who sent an Opt-Out Message".
 This list contains any patients who have sent a STOP or CANCEL message after receiving a reminder, indicating that they wish to opt out.
 MP Engage will automatically opt out patients who send this kind of response.

-When patients are listed, you'll be able to see their Patient ID (corresponding with the MacPractice Account ID), their home phone, cell phone, email, age, and gender.
+When patients are listed, you'll be able to see their Patient ID (this may not necessarily correspond with the MacPractice Patient ID), their home phone, cell phone, email, age, and gender.
 By clicking on a patient's name, you'll be taken to that patient's details.

 You can also export this list, or you can click the "Send Message to All Patients Below" to be taken to the Communication Center to craft a custom message to go out to these patients generated in the list.